 Piazza del Campo and Duomo

 Piazza del Campo in Siena is one of Italy’s most enchanting squares with an authentic Medieval feel.
 Amongst the remarkable Gothic buildings that encircle it, the fresco-filled Palazzo Pubblico attracts most attention.
-The city’s other highlight is the lavishly decorated Duomo, and the jewel in its crown – the Piccolomini Library.
+The city’s other highlight is the lavishly decorated Cathedral, and the jewel in its crown – the Piccolomini Library.

 Lush vineyards and hilltop towns